 The resultant data summarized in this report is a compilation of all the specific individual activities of the respective CTSA operations or contracts.
 The programs are further aggregated by "service type," "passenger transportation" or "meal delivery transportation."
 The Fresno EOC Urban Area CTSA summarizes 14 programs.
 Nine are summarized as "passenger transportation," and two are summarized as "meal delivery transportation," (the Head Start program has both passenger & meal delivery) and three require vehicle maintenance only.
 The Rural Area CTSA summarizes four programs.
-Three are summarized as "passenger transportation," and two are summarized as "meal delivery) and three require vehicle maintenance only.
-The Rural Area CTSA summarizes four programs.
+Three are summarized as "passenger transportation," and two are summarized as "meal delivery transportation," (the Head Start program has both passenger & meal delivery).